krishaamer/green-filter-research/research/literature/design.md

 “Global CO2 emissions from energy combustion and industrial processes rebounded in 2021 to reach their highest ever annual level.
 A 6% increase from 2020 pushed emissions to 36.3 gigatonnes” (IEA (2022))

-Latest figures from the EU’s Emissions Database for Global Atmospheric Research (EDGAR) show …
+Latest figures from the EU’s Emissions Database for Global Atmospheric Research (EDGAR) shows (Crippa et al. (2022))

 Growing public understanding of how nature works and intersects with our use of money.